 The Rise of the New Global Super-Rich and the Fall of Everyone Else

-Shortlisted for the Lionel Gelber Prize
+Winner of the 2013 Lionel Gelber Prize

 The poor enjoy what the rich could not before afford.
 What were the luxuries have become the necessaries of life.
 The laborer has now more comforts than the farmer had a few generations ago.
 The farmer has more luxuries than the landlord had, and is more richly clad and better housed.
 The landlord has books and pictures rarer and appointments more artistic than the king could then obtain.

 Branko Milanovic is an economist at the World Bank.
 He first became interested in income inequality studying for his PhD in the 1980s in his native Yugoslavia, where he discovered it was officially viewed as a “sensitive” subject—which meant one the ruling regime didn’t want its scholars to look at too closely.
 That wasn’t a huge surprise; after all, the central ideological promise of socialism was to deliver a classless society.

 But when Milanovic moved to Washington, he discovered a curious thing.
 Americans were happy to celebrate their super-rich and, at least sometimes, worry about their poor.
 But putting those two conversations together and talking about economic inequality was pretty much taboo.

 “I was once told by the head of a prestigious think tank in Washington, D.C., that the think tank’s board was very unlikely to fund any work that had income or wealth inequality in its title,” Milanovic, who wears a beard and has a receding hairline and teddy bear build, explained in a recent book.
 “Yes, they would finance anything to do with poverty alleviation, but inequality was an altogether different matter.”